 Select a Classification System

-We select a well established international construction classificationsystem that fulfils the needs of the national market (Q1 2021).
+We selected Uniclass 2015 as a well established international construction classification system that fulfils the needs of the national market (Q1 2021)

 Develop System and Objects

-We will develop the Classification System and BIM Objects suitable for sustainability analysis (Q4 2021).
+We have translatted Uniclass 2015 and developed rules for BIM Objects suitable for sustainability analysis (Q4 2021)

 Apply and Disseminate